 From 6-9 pm, most participating venues will host art openings that showcase artwork ranging from local oil paintings to international textiles, and everything in between.
-Small but cultured, San Luis Obispo boasts a flourishing community of artists, including world-class plein air specialists, award-winning jewelers, a growing cottage industry of crafters, an active and talented cadre of painters both abstract and representational, and all manner of sculptors and ceramicists.
+Small but cultured, San Luis Obispo boasts a flourishing community of artists, including world-class Plein air specialists, award-winning jewelers, a growing cottage industry of crafters, an active and talented cadre of painters both abstract and representational, and all manner of sculptors and ceramicists.
 Alongside these diverse and abundant exhibits—around thirty each month—most galleries offer something else for which our region has earned an impressive reputation, glasses of fine wine.

 In our unending effort to distinguish ourselves, Bambu Batu takes a unique approach to Art After Dark in SLO.
 As our wall space is already well filled with lovely art, scrolls and bamboo merchandise, we generally try to focus on other forms of art.
 Each month we feature a different line-up of local musical artists, from gypsy jazz ensembles to ambient DJs to singer-songwriter soloists (including Anthony Roselli in the photo above).
 Tonight (Oct.
-2, 2015), our special guests include and handful of members from SLO county’s notorious bluegrass sensation, the Mother Cornshuckers.
+2, 2015), our special guests include and a handful of members from SLO county’s notorious bluegrass sensation, the Mother Cornshuckers.

 As a spiritually oriented shop, we also take Art After Dark as an opportunity to showcase the metaphysical arts.
-Harry Farmer, the impresario of astrology on the Central Coast, participates on a semi regular basis, offering his most insightful readings of your planets based on decades of study and experience.
+Harry Farmer, the impresario of astrology on the Central Coast, participates on a semi-regular basis, offering his most insightful readings of your planets based on decades of study and experience.
 Mary-Aiñe Curtis also offers her intuitive talents on alternating months, using Angel Cards to exercise her sensitive energy reading skills.

 Finally, given this region’s saturation of grapes and wineries, we opt to offer another much loved but under-represented exemplar of the fermented arts: craft beer.
 Typically we pour suds from either Creekside Brewing Company (brewed and based directly across the street) or Figueroa Mountain Brewing (based in Santa Ynez and brewed in nearby Arroyo Grande).
-Beer and wine lovers alike appear to appreciate our bold efforts to diversify the palate.
+Beer and wine lovers alike consistently appreciate our bold efforts to diversify the palate.

 Bambu Batu is proud to be a part of Art After Dark in SLO, and whenever possible we also include arts and crafts from local artisans, to brighten up the evening’s fare and give budding artists a chance to gain some exposure and display their works.
-And at last we can rejoice, that Bubblegum Alley is no longer San Luis Obispo’s greatest contribution to culture!
+And at last, we can rejoice that Bubblegum Alley is no longer San Luis Obispo’s greatest contribution to culture!